Dispelling the Myths About Cannabis

 Italic text

-Ok, for in-office testing I have energetic vials that would match the cannabinoid subclasses of at least 10 strains.
-Looking at a CB1 and CB2 and a combo of CB1 & CB2, and the five major terpenes found in cannabis.
+For in-office testing, I have energetic vials that would match the cannabinoid subclasses of at least 10 strains.
+I will be looking at CB1 and CB2 receptors, as well as a combination of CB1 & CB2, and the five major terpenes found in cannabis.

-I would be looking for or testing to see what Cannabis balances the subclasses.
-I have samples of products that would best represent a fit for each class; Indica, Sativa, and significant strains.
-We would possibly be looking at other herbs that contain cannabinoids (Echinacea), of effect cannabinoids (green tea, turmeric, peppers and EFA’s).
-But first, we will be looking at the whole YOU to even see if this is your herb.
-Then you can go to your local dispensary to get what suits your needs!
-I do not sell cannabis in my office, but I can help you determine if you even need it.
+I will be looking for or testing to see which Cannabis strain balances the subclasses.
+I have samples of products that would best represent a fit for each class: Indica, Sativa, and significant strains.
+We may also consider other herbs that contain cannabinoids (such as Echinacea) or have an effect on cannabinoids (like green tea, turmeric, peppers, and EFA’s).
+However, first, we will be assessing your overall health to determine if cannabis is suitable for you.
+Once we establish that, you can visit your local dispensary to find the product that suits your needs.
+Please note that I do not sell cannabis in my office, but I can assist you in determining if it is necessary for you.

-There are over 480 natural components found within the Cannabis sativa plant, of which 66 have been classified as “cannabinoids;” chemicals unique to the plant.
-The most well-known and researched of these, delta-9-tetrahydrocannabinol (Δ9-THC), is the substance primarily responsible for the psychoactive effects of cannabis.
+There are over 480 natural components found within the Cannabis sativa plant, of which 66 have been classified as “cannabinoids,” chemicals unique to the plant.
+The most well-known and researched of these is delta-9-tetrahydrocannabinol (Δ9-THC), which is the substance primarily responsible for the psychoactive effects of cannabis.

 The cannabinoids are separated into subclasses.
 These are as follows: